 \section{INTRODUCTION}

-We investigate the problem of representation learning \textbf{when no meaningful input representation or explicit similarity information} is available.
+We investigate the problem of representation learning given a set of items $X = \left \{x_1, x_2, \cdots, x_n \right \}$ with \textbf{neither an explicit input representation} nor a \textbf{similarity function} over pairs of items.
 Instead, we assume that we are provided with a set of triplet comparisons $(i,j,k)$, which encode the relationship that item $x_i$ is closer to item $x_j$ than to item $x_k$.
 A whole sub-community is dedicated to machine learning based on such triplet comparisons~\citep{heikinheimo2013crowd,kleindessner2014uniqueness,amid2015multiview,kleindessner2015dimensionality, balcan2016Learning,haghiri2017comparison,haghiri2018comparison, kleindessner2017kernel}.
 One approach that enables the application of machine learning methods to such data is through ordinal embedding.
 Formally, given a set of such triplet comparisons $\mathcal{T} =~ \{t_1,t_2,\ldots t_m\}$, the goal of ordinal embedding is to find a $d$-dimensional Euclidean representation $y_1,y_2, \ldots y_n \in \sR^d$ which satisfies as many triplet comparisons as possible.
 This can be expressed by the following optimization problem:

 where $\mathbbm{1}_{E}$ is the indicator function, which equals one, if the condition $E$ is true and zero otherwise.
 The Euclidean representation of items, obtained from Ordinal embedding (OE) can, for instance, subsequently be used as input to classical machine learning approaches.